 Hebden Bridge pioneered the UK initiative ‘Walkers are Welcome’ in 2007 with the aim of encouraging and creating a network of towns and villages that are welcoming to walkers.
 Now over 100 towns and villages across the UK have joined this community-led scheme.

 Hebden Bridge, Mytholmroyd, and Todmorden are part of the Walkers Are Welcome scheme and each of these towns and villages offers several waymarked walks so you can explore their local landscape.

-Whether you are looking for short, easy walks or a more strenuous option, there are many walking guides (leaflets, booklets and books) about the Calderdale area are available at to click and collect from VisitCalderale at Halifax Central Library and from the Heart of the Pennines on-line shop.
+Whether you are looking for short, easy walks or a more strenuous option, there are many walking guides (leaflets, booklets and books) about the Calderdale area are available at to click and collect from Todmorden Information Centre and the Heart of the Pennines on-line shop.

 There are plenty of options if you prefer to walk with a group or with someone who knows the area and the landscape and heritage.

 A programme of guided walks exploring the heritage of Calderdale is offered all year round by Calderdale Heritage Walks.
 The majority of these walks are centred on towns and villages, but some have a more rural feel exploring the old lanes, paths and settlements of our extensive countryside.
 Almost all walks take place on Sundays and cost £4 per person, walks that need to be pre booked are £5.

 Calderdale Council’s Safer Cleaner Greener Countryside Team offer occasional guided walks as part of their extensive events programme.

 There are lots of linear walks that can be done by using local buses.

 You can plan walks on your own by using the West Yorkshire Metro website.